LTER-LIFE/FDFDT-Manual/docs/10-glossary.md

 #### XML {#XML .unnumbered}

-Extensible markup language, XML, is a hardware- and software independent tool for storing and transmitting data by balancing human-readability with machine-readability.
+Extensible markup language, XML, is a hardware- and software-independent tool for storing and transmitting data by balancing human-readability with machine-readability.
 It is the file format used for the two metadata files in the Darwin Core Archive.

 -   Source: <https://www.w3schools.com/xml/>